You may enter information in more than one field.

 Richard MOYLE Professor emeritus, Centre for Pacific Studies at University of Auckland, New Zealand Administrative areas: American Samoa, Cook Islands, Niue, Samoa, Tonga Places: Australia (area), Polynesia Keywords: Christianisation, Cultural Change, Dance, Indigenous/non-Indigenous Relations, Language Documentation, Polynesian Languages, Ritual, Voyaging, Oral Tradition, Music

-Min Yen ONG Postdoctoral Fellow, Department of Music at School of Oriental and African Studies (SOAS), University of London, United Kingdom Administrative areas: Fiji, Hawaii Places: Melanesia, Polynesia Keywords: Applied Ethnomusicology, Agency, Oral Tradition, Cultural Change, Cultural Heritage, Disaster, Feeling of Belonging, Indigenous Peoples Rights, Resilience, Song
+Min Yen ONG Postdoctoral Fellow, Faculty of Music at University of Cambridge, United Kingdom Administrative areas: Fiji, Hawaii Places: Melanesia, Polynesia Keywords: Applied Ethnomusicology, Agency, Oral Tradition, Cultural Change, Cultural Heritage, Disaster, Feeling of Belonging, Indigenous Peoples Rights, Resilience, Song / Dance

 Mette RAMSTAD Associate Professor, Department of Religion and Lifeviews, Faculty of Education at Østfold University College, Norway Administrative areas: Hawaii Places: Hawai'i (US State), Society Islands, Tuamotus, Austral Islands, New Zealand Keywords: Religion, Spirituality, Education, Education Policy, Oral Tradition, Cultural Heritage, Cultural Renewal, Indigenous Christianities, Dance, Performance